Radio Advertising Costs: A Simple Guide to Ad Spend

 Some radio stations offer pricing per spot, which allows you to purchase specific spots (or times) at a generally attractive price point.
 However, pricing per spot is generally used to secure ad placements during the times of the day (or night) when there are fewer listeners.
 Ads seem cheap, but only because you are reaching a fraction of the listener base of a prime-time audience.

 Many factors can affect radio advertising costs, but most relate to listener demographics, competition, and how well an advertiser can work out a reasonable ad cost with a station.
-Below are the major elements that determine radio ad costs, such as how many people are listening during your time slot, audience demographics, demand for ads, and your ability to negotiate pricing.
+Below are the major elements that determine radio ad costs, such as how many people are listening during your time slot, audience demographics, ad demand, and your ability to negotiate pricing.

 Here are the significant factors that impact radio advertising costs:

-- Clout: Bigger name radio stations and shows are going to yield higher-priced ad slots, and that goes for traditional radio commercials as well as the cost of streaming ads.
+- Clout: Bigger name radio stations and shows will yield higher-priced ad slots—both for traditional and streaming radio.

 - Number of listeners: The more people who will likely hear your commercial, the more you can expect to pay.